Best Crypto Cards in Taiwan (2026)

 Crypto Card Regulation in Taiwan

 The FSC (Jin Rong Jian Du Guan Li Wei Yuan Hui, Financial Supervisory Commission) is Taiwan's primary financial regulator.
-The FSC issued comprehensive VASP (Virtual Asset Service Provider) guidelines in September 2023, building on earlier 2021 framework guidance.
+The FSC issued detailed VASP (Virtual Asset Service Provider) guidelines in September 2023, building on earlier 2021 framework guidance.
 All VASPs operating in Taiwan must register with the FSC, implement AML/KYC procedures compliant with the Money Laundering Control Act (xi qian fang zhi fa), and segregate customer assets from company assets.

 Key FSC requirements (2023-2024 rollout):